Your ZIP System Wall Sheathing Questions — Answered

 What fasteners can be used with ZIP System wall sheathing?

-Code-recognized fasteners that would typically be used to attach conventional OSB or plywood sheathing panels to the framing are acceptable for use with ZIP System wall sheathing.
+Fasteners approved for regular sheathing can also be used with ZIP System wall sheathing to attach panels to the frame.
 Screws are not recognized as an acceptable fastener for installing structural sheathing like ZIP System to wood framing.

 What about all the fastener holes in the ZIP System panel?